oat-sa/taohub-user-guide/User Guide 3.3/Interactions/associate-interaction.md

 **3.** Fill in the _answer tiles_ for the question.

-You will need more than two, so select *Add choice* as many times as is needed to provide all the options to be made available to the test-taker.
+You will need more than two, so select *Add choice* as many times as needed to provide all the options to be made available to the test-taker.

 *Note: We recommend adding the appropriate matches first (e.g. the correct countries and capitals) in separate tiles first, and then adding the incorrect (unmatched) options.*